jrhillae/AlienCSI_VM_JH/blogpost.md

 $ while read line; do zgrep "$line" interactions.tsv.gz >>secundary_interactions_targets.tsv; done <vespa_velutina_targets.tsv
 ```

 Finally, we simplify the dataoutput to the columns we are interested in and delete any duplicate rows.
-The following columns are included in this output (select any columns depending on your interest):
+The following columns are included in this output:
   - column 2: taxonids of the source species
   - column 3: taxon name
   - column 4: taxonomic level of source species